IsaKiko/theBook/README.md

 * vegetable oil for frying
 * 3 table spoons of paprika
 * 2 tea spoons spoon of cumin
-* 2 tea spoons of oregano
+* 3 table spoons of oregano
 * 4 cans of chopped tomatoes
 * 1 can lentils
 * 1 can beans